thebrandonallen/edit-author-slug/readme.txt

 Contributors: cnorris23
 Tags: admin, author, author base, author slug, permalink, permalinks, slug, users, user Requires at least: 2.8
-Tested up to: 3.1.1
+Tested up to: 3.2.1
 Stable tag: 0.7.2

-Allows an Admin (or capable user) to edit the author slug of a user, and change the Author Base.
+Allows an admin (or capable user) to edit the author slug of a user, and change the uthor base.

 == Description ==